 In this post, I will discuss natural hair loss treatment products that have some solid scientific backing.
 You should assume that none of these natural products will bring back hair in totally bald areas.
 It is quite surprising to me how many of the below mentioned studies have come out in 2014 through 2016.

 This was big news last year when a new study came out, and I covered it in on this blog in a detailed post.
 Propolis is a product made by bees, and it has anti-inflammatory properties that result in healthier hair in mice.
 For more, see the published study from Japan on propolis and hair growth in mice.
 Several hair products with bee propolis in them have good reviews on Amazon, including Iden Bee Propolis Treatment and Iden Bee Nourished Shampoo & Conditioner Duo Pack.

 Saw Palmetto berry extract comes from a plant native to the United States.
 For years it has been claimed that Saw Palmetto reduces DHT levels resulting in less enlarged prostates and more scalp hair (just like the drug Finasteride, but a lot weaker).
 Although the proof of effectiveness on hair growth is far from certain, there is enough anecdotal evidence and research work to warrant including this plant in this post about natural cures.
-This best selling hair loss shampoo on Amazon includes Saw Palmetto as one of its key ingredients.
+Some of the best selling hair loss shampoos on Amazon include Saw Palmetto as a key ingredient.

 Oleuropein (Olive Drupe)